In my clinical practice, I have worked with many clients that – at one point in their lives – they have found themselves stuck in a vicious circle.

 Like a car at high speed hits a solid surface – for some people it can be quite traumatic.

 They would try to re-establish their role adopting a “past successful strategy” which no longer serves their cause as the current situation is different.
-Because it worked in the past – they will increase their effort, concentration and self-consciousness which often leads to a performance block.
+They will adopt the “old strategy” as it worked in the past –increasing their effort, concentration and self-consciousness which often lead to a performance block.

-Their reactive-perceptive system becomes progressively rigid with an intense self-observation stopping the natural achievement towards the external objective.
+Their reactive-perceptive system becomes progressively rigid with an intense self-observation stopping to achieve their goal.

 When these clients decide to seek support they often feel demoralised and frustrated and they start thinking they have never really been successful.

-When I see my clients, I adopt a brief strategic intervention of 10 sessions – sometimes less – and I use specific strategies to enable them to become more flexible in their way to perceive the trigger.
+When I see my clients, I adopt a brief strategic intervention of 10 sessions – sometimes less – and I use specific strategies to help them becoming more aware of their coping strategies when facing triggers.

 “ The Brief Strategic Therapy” is a model focussed on breaking the vicious circle through specific strategies and has had over 89% of positive outcomes.
 It was developed in USA – (G. Bateson, J. Weakland, P. Watzlawick, J. Jackson – Mental Research Institute of Palo Alto) and Italy by Professor G. Nardone who has created specific protocols of treatments for specific mental health problems.